Login

 MOMENTUM Plus

-MOMENTUM Plus is the Australian Music Centre's new orchestral recording project.
+MOMENTUM Plus is the Australian Music Centre's orchestral recording project.
 The program is intended to support Australian composers to record large-scale orchestral works, enabling exclusive ownership and utilisation to connect with audiences and unlock potential performance opportunities.

 The orchestra remains an important medium for contemporary music, yet is fundamentally inaccessible to composers beyond traditional and highly competitive pathways.
 MOMENTUM Plus seeks to bridge industry gaps where: orchestral works can be heard beyond the premiere performance, and artists have full control recordings of their works to further advance their creative portfolio.